-REMOVAL - Insert a 3/8 inch square ratchet drive into the belt tensioner (fig. 7.43, item 1) and lift upward to remove the belt (fig. 7.43, item 2).
+REMOVAL - Insert a 3/8 inch square ratchet drive into the belt tensioner (fig. 7.43, item 2).

 INSPECTION - Visually inspect the belt daily (fig. 7.44).
-Check the belt for intersecting cracks (fig. 7.44).
+Check the belt for intersecting crackes (fig. 7.44).
 Transverse (across the belt width) cracks are acceptable.
-Longitudinal (direction of belt length) cracks that intersect with transverse cracks are not acceptable.
-Replace the belt if it is frayed or has pieces of material missing.
+Longitudinal (direction of the belt length) cracks that intersect with longitudinal cracks are not acceptable.
+Replace the belt if it is frayed or has peices of material missing.